sahitidoke/candidate-rec-engine/README.md

 - my favorite part was implementing the bart model since it was fairly new to me.
 - i believe the summaries could be better using LangChain framework.

-thank you for testing my project! looking forward to hearing from you.
+thank you for testing my project!